jmil/Bioe421_521-MicrocontrollerApplications/Lab_03--PiCameraAndBashScripting/Lab03_B--IntroductionToShellScripting.md

 		https://github.com/jmil/Bioe421_521-MicrocontrollerApplications/raw/master/Attachments/bash-script.sh

-1. Write a one-line program to put the contents of the file at this URL into a new file named `get-script.sh`.
+1. Write a one-line program to put the contents of the file at this URL into a new file named `make-script.sh`.
 Write the program (after you're sure it works!) here:

 		$

-1. Use `nano` to edit `get-script.sh` to, itself, grab the `bash-script.sh` template from github and output it to `STDOUT`.
+1. Use `nano` to edit `make-script.sh` to, itself, grab the `bash-script.sh` template from github and output it to `STDOUT`.
 Of course, you will have to `chmod +x` this script to make it executable.
 Once you have done so, this is a good time to test your script.
 Modularization and testing on a line-by-line basis is the way to go.
 What happens when you run:

 		$ ./make_script.sh
 	Describe the output: